C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 | Platform publication | 2009-present | GitHub repository | Version-controlled, publicly accessible code | Embedded in platform infrastructure |
 | Heritage archiving | 2016-present | Software Heritage | Persistent, citable archive | — |

 Transmission is never neutral.
 Each stage enabled certain forms of access — digitisation made the code viewable without visiting MIT; transcription made it searchable and executable via emulators — while introducing particular changes.
 The modification history ("Corrected 3 typos") shows that even careful transcription involves decisions that alter the artifact.
+What emerges from this process is what scholars call a "reborn digital" object: a artifact that originateda in a non-digital form, was lost or inaccessible, and has been reconstituted through digitisation and reconstruction into a new digitl existence ([Ernst 2013](https://www.upress.umn.edu/book-division/books/digital-memory-and-the-archive)).
 This Apollo case thus demonstrates both what code preservation makes possible and why historians must triangulate across multiple source types: the paper listing, the oral history, and the digital reconstruction each reveal dimensions the others cannot.

 ### Reading/viewing suggestions